jasnoorvirk26/SuperstoreSalesAnalysis/README.md

 ## Data Source
 The analysis uses a sample sales orders dataset with the following columns:
-- Order ID, Order Date, Customer ID, Product Category, Sub-Category, Sales, Profit, Quantity, etc.
+- Order ID, Order Date, Customer ID, Category, Sub-Category, Sales, Profit, Quantity, etc.

 You can find the data used for this analysis here: [Data](Orders.csv)